Coronavirus COVID-19 information for international students

 For information about how COVID-19 is affecting immigration, refugees, citizenship and passport services, find the latest updates from Immigration, Refugees and Citizenship Canada (IRCC).

-If you submitted your complete study permit application for the Fall 2021 semester by May 15, 2021, you should get a decision by August 6, 2021, in time to attend the Fall semester.
+If you submitted your complete study permit application for the Fall 2021 semester by May 15, 2021, you should have received a decision by August 6, 2021, in time to attend the Fall semester.
 If you submitted your application after May 15, 2021, there may be delays.
 Get more information about processing study permit applications for the fall 2021 semester from IRCC.

 On February 12, 2021, the Government of Canada announced that studies completed outside of Canada up to December 31, 2021 will count towards a future Post-Graduation Work Permit (PGWP).
 You may also be able to complete your entire program online from abroad while still being eligible for a PGWP.
 These temporary changes apply to all international students who are enrolled in a PGWP-eligible program and meet all other PGWP criteria from IRCC.